victor-mlai/BMPimage_MazeSolver/README.md

 (colouring it in gray which is the value of white / 2).

 Note, Backtracking is very slow, I suggest sticking to the first option.
+2nd Note: if the dimensions of the maze is too big then I suggest maximizing the command window and reducing the font.
+Right Click -> Properties -> Font -> Size -> 8

 TODO:
 1. solve the 1024.bmp image